Find Affordable College Courses

 64 Yearly Graduations

 University of Florida comes in at #17 on our list of the most popular colleges offering master's degrees in civil eng.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-For the 2020-2021 academic year, 64 master's degrees were handed out to civil eng majors at UF.
-About 30% of this group were women, and 23% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 64 people received their master's degree in civil eng from UF.
+About 29% of this group were women, and 40% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in civil eng at University of Florida make a median salary of 79,898.

 #18